 There are opportunities for research at both M.S. and Ph.D. levels.

-Ph.D. students from other UW-Madison graduate programs who wish to earn a minor degree in ECE are required to complete a minimum of 12 credits of ECE courses numbered 400 or above, approved by the ECE department with grades of B or better.
-In addition, it is expected that at least one-half of these credits should be earned in courses numbered 700 or above.
+Ph.D. students from other UW–Madison graduate programs who wish to earn a minor degree in ECE are required to complete a minimum of 9 credits of ECE courses numbered 400 or above, approved by the ECE department, with grades of B or better.
+In addition, at least three of these credits must be earned in courses numbered 700 or above.
 At most, one course cross-listed with the student's major program may be counted toward the minor credits provided such a course is taught by ECE faculty.
 Moreover, such a course cannot be applied to satisfy the student's major requirements.
 No examinations are required other than those given in the courses.

 An applicant must have a bachelor's degree from a regionally accredited U.S. institution or a comparable degree from an international institution.
 International applications can find specific information for their country on the Graduate School Admission Requirements page.
 The department welcomes applications from scientific, engineering, and mathematical disciplines other than ECE.

-A grade point average of 3.2 (4.0 basis) is the nominal requirement for admission consideration.
+A grade point average of 3.0 (4.0 basis) is the minimum requirement for admission consideration.
 Submission of the Graduate Record Exam (GRE) general test scores is required for all applicants whose undergraduate degrees are not from a regionally accredited U.S. college or university and for all applicants seeking departmental financial support.
-The results of advanced tests in engineering, physics, mathematics, and computer science are welcomed but not required.

 ECE uses an online application process.